Chapter 7 Bankruptcy Can Stop A Home Foreclosure – Here Is How

-The Chapter 7 bankruptcy can momentarily stop foreclosure but its ability to do it permanently is limited.
+Chapter 7 bankruptcy can stop a foreclosure for a short time but its ability to do it permanently is limited.
 Let’s discuss how Chapter 7 treats a mortgage, why this is not the best way to save your home.

-What Is the Chapter 7 And How It Does Affect Your Mortgage?
+What Is Chapter 7 And How It Does Affect Your Mortgage?

 It helps to wipe out all debts, of course, but there are some misconceptions.
-In return, you should give up some your property and here the bankruptcy attorney in Edmond, OK, can guide you the best.
+In return, you have to give up some of your property and here is where the bankruptcy attorney in Edmond, OK, can guide you on the best way to do this.
 At the end of the case, the court will enter a discharge that will eliminate your debts forever.

-Chapter 7 Wipes Out Personal Liability but Not Lien
+Chapter 7 Wipes Out Personal Liability But Not Liens

-It wipes out the amount you owe on your mortgage note personally but has no effect on mortgage lien.
-It means if you are behind in mortgage payments, lenders can foreclose once you have your discharge entered.
+It wipes out the amount you owe on your mortgage note personally but has no effect on your mortgage lien.
+This means if you are behind in mortgage payments, lenders can foreclose once you have your discharge entered.
 This is also applicable for liens.